AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-a-quiz.md

 * Time taken to complete the quiz

-### View detailed responses for a learner
+## View detailed responses for a participant

-Select an individual learner from the results list to view detailed responses.
+Select an individual paticipant from the results list to view detailed responses.
 You can see how the learner answered each question.

 ![Quiz Learner Detailed Responses](assets/quiz-learner-detailed-responses.png "Quiz responses pop-up window showing the detailed results for a learner.")